liamzdenek/affirm-application/memory-bank/activeContext.md

 8. **API Implementation**: Implemented the API with Express and serverless-http, with endpoints for orders and analytics.

+9. **CDK Implementation**: Implemented the AWS CDK infrastructure for deployment, including DynamoDB, Lambda, API Gateway, S3, and CloudFront.

+10. **Aggregation Lambda**: Implemented a Lambda function triggered by DynamoDB Streams to calculate real-time aggregates.

 ## Current Focus Areas

-1. **AWS CDK Infrastructure**: Implementing the AWS CDK infrastructure for deployment, including DynamoDB, Lambda, API Gateway, S3, and CloudFront.

-2. **TypeScript Errors**: Addressing TypeScript errors related to module resolution and type definitions.
+1. **TypeScript Errors**: Resolving TypeScript errors related to module resolution and type definitions.

-3. **Testing**: Planning for unit tests, integration tests, and end-to-end testing.
+2. **Dependency Installation**: Installing dependencies for the frontend and API packages.

+3. **Local Testing**: Testing the application locally before deployment.

+4. **Deployment**: Preparing for deployment using AWS CDK.

 ## Key Considerations